-- UG.C8.5.1 The classification of an integrated Master's Degree will include marks from the best 80% of the 120 credits achieved at Level 7, from all 120 credits achieved at Level 6 and from all 120 credits achieved at Level 5.
+- UG.C8.3 A student will be awarded the higher classification of degree where: - (i) the Award Mark is 1% below the classification boundary and; - (ii) more than half of the mark-bearing credits at Level 6 are in a class above that indicated by the Award Mark. - UG.C8.4 Students failing to achieve the credits required for a target award may be awarded an alternative award requiring fewer credits, providing: - (i) all necessary conditions for such awards have been fulfilled and - (ii) referral opportunities have been exhausted. - UG.C8.5.1 The classification of an Integrated Master's degree will include marks from the 120 credits achieved at Level 7, from 120 credits achieved at Level 6 and from 120 credits, or 240 credits where students have completed a sandwich placement or additional study abroad year, achieved at Level 5.
 Where marks from fewer than 120 Level 5 credits are available the average from those mark bearing credits at Level 5 that are available becomes the Level Mark unless marks from fewer than 60 Level 5 credits are available, in which case Level 5 is discounted and the Award Mark is calculated on the basis of a 1:2 ratio from Levels 6 and 7 respectively (see UG.A2.4). - UG.C8.5.2 Only modules carrying a numerical mark (i.e. not a pass/fail grade) may contribute towards the classification.
-All Level 6 and Level 7 credits contributing to an award must be mark bearing. - UG.C8.5.3 The class of degree will be based upon the Award Mark.
-In the normal circumstances, the Award Mark is the weighted average of Level 5, Level 6 and Level 7 marks.
+All Level 6 and Level 7 credits contributing to an award must be mark bearing. - UG.C8.5.3 The class of degree will be based upon the Award Mark which is the weighted average of Level 5, Level 6 and Level 7 marks Calculated to two decimal places).
 The weightings are by credit value and by level.
 Marks achieved at Level 5 will be weighted at 10%, from Level 6 at 30% and those at Level 7 at 60%.
-Students will be awarded the higher classification of degree where the Award Mark is 1% below the higher classification boundary and the majority of the contributing 80% of the 120 credits at Level 7 are in a class above that indicated by the Award Mark. - UG.C8.5.4 Students failing to achieve the credits required for an integrated Master's award may be offered alternative awards requiring fewer credits, providing all necessary conditions for such awards have been fulfilled.
-Acceptance of an alternative award removes the right to referral in failed modules.
-Students may refuse the alternative exit award and exercise their right to be referred in failed modules with a view to obtaining an integrated Master's award.
+Students will be awarded the higher classification of degree where the Award Mark is 1% below the higher classification boundary and the majority of the 120 credits at Level 7 are in a class above that indicated by the Award Mark.